7 Real-Life Business Continuity Plan Examples You’ll Want to Read

 For years, healthcare organizations have been a top target for ransomware attacks.
 The critical nature of their operations, combined with notoriously lax IT security throughout the industry, are a magnet for ransomware groups looking for big payouts.

 But despite the warnings, healthcare orgs still remain vulnerable.
-A prime example was the 2021 ransomware attack on Ireland’s healthcare system (HSE) – the fallout from which was still being understood nearly a year later.
+A prime example was the 2021 ransomware attack on Ireland’s healthcare system (HSE) – the fallout from which was still being felt nearly a year later.

 According to reports, the attack had a widespread impact on operations: